 In 2020, 35.3% of China retail sales occur online and China represents 50% of the world’s e-commerce.
 The income of the sporting goods industry online was 130 billion yuan in 2018, and it is expected to further exceed 200 billion yuan in 2023.

 A growing portion of China’s 1.4 billion people are making discretionary purchases every day, and it’s showing no signs of stopping.
 In 2020, there are more than 280 million affluent consumers in China with a disposable income of $20K to $1m.
 In general, whatever you’re selling, it’s hard not to take notice of China.

 The Affection for Foreign Sportwear Brands in China

-The truth is almost Chinese people are more willing to buy things from the e-commerce platforms.
+The truth is almost all Chinese people are more willing to buy things from e-commerce platforms.
 For them, they love buying western products because Western brands are generally perceived as higher quality and safer, with more “cool-factor”.